Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-## Required Homework
+## Required Homework/Task

 ### Recreating a Conceptual Diagram in Lucidchart

-I designed the conceptual diagram on Lucidchart; See image below:
+I created the conceptual diagram on Lucidchart; See image below:

 **Note to insert image**